Data

 Overview #

-Modifiers is a powerful tool that allows you to change the product data after the sync without the need to get a developer to make changes in the data-feed.
-Modifiers are evaluated from top to bottom, so the order in which they appear in the list does matter.
+Modifiers let you change product data after the sync, without touching your data feed or involving a developer.
+Modifiers are evaluated from top to bottom, so the order they appear in the list matters.

 Create new attributeAdds an attribute to all products